 - The coach challenges but does not nag.

 - Along with good will, we add good humor!
 [Check out these memes ☺] We laugh at ourselves and our circumstances while we improve ourselves and our circumstances.

 - We tell personal stories about ourselves and people we know, so that we share the full wisdom of ourselves and our community.

 - We understand that life can be Joyful and Beautiful without being perfect.

 Monthly Pricing and Evaluation

-Pricing is based on which coaching elements the student and family wish to use.
-Likely costs range from $300 to $600 per month, depending on intensity.
+Pricing is based on which coaching elements the student (and parents, if involved) wish to use.
+Typical fees range from $400 to $800 per month, depending on intensity.

-Each month, the student, coach (and parents, if desired) will do a brief evaluation of the student’s progress, and the effectiveness of the month’s coaching.
+Each month, the student, coach (and parents, if involved) can do a brief evaluation of the student’s progress and the effectiveness of the month’s coaching.